nttome/csc201-projects/README.md

 CalendarDays: This program designates the number of days in each month.

 YogaClassName: This program displays the class name of the number selected at Power Yoga Studio.

+YogaClassCount: This program counts the number of requests for each class type offered at Power Yoga Studio.